A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 This is when a coach can ask just the right questions to help the person discover the answers they need.

 Often, the coachee knows the answer but needs someone to reflect or affirm that they are moving in the direction they desire.

 Here are 13 questions a coach can ask to do this:

 - What do you want to learn?

-- How much does the organization need me?
+- How much does the organization need you?

-- How much do I need the organization?
+- How much do you need the organization?

 - What was your original vision when you started your career?
 How has it changed?

 - What aspects of your current job directly relate to your vision?

 - What would you like to be doing in five years?